IngoKl/textdirectory/README.rst

 * Adding better error handling (raw exception are, well ...)
 * Adding logging
 * Better handling of non-unicode files (e.g. by detecting and reporting the encoding)
-* Just refer to self.files in self.aggregation instead of keeping two copies (memory efficiency)
 * Contemplating whether it makes sense to stage filters similarly to transformations

 Behaviour
 ---------
 We are not holding the actual texts in memory.
 This leads to much more disk read activity (and time inefficiency), but saves memory.

-As of now, loading an old aggregation state (``load_aggregation_state``) will clear transformation results from memory.
-This will be solved once we're not keeping two copies of each file object (one in ``self.files`` and one in ``self.aggregation``.

 ``transformation_usas_en_semtag`` relies on the web versionof `Paul Rayson's USAS Tagger
 <http://ucrel.lancs.ac.uk/usas/>`_.
 Don't use this transformation for large amounts of text, give credit, and